-A virtual library provides access to library resources including full-text electronic journals, electronic books, websites, reference assistance, instruction, and other materials and services to limited registered users.
+An online library that provides access to library resources including full-text electronic journals, electronic books, websites, reference assistance, instruction, and other materials and services to limited registered users.
 For many libraries, the virtual library mirrors the resources and services available in the physical library.

 Items that are removed from the library collection.

 An annual compendium of facts and statistics on a particular subject for the preceding year.